NuNetwork/documentation/_kb/nu-raspberry-minting.md

 #### Installing BerkeleyDB4.8 from source - in case no repository with compiled packages can be found

-{% include callout-block.html name="hidden-dirs" %}
+{% include callout-block.html name="dont-install-libdev" %}

 **Adjusted dependencies for compiling nud with libdb4.8:**